-2019 BEPS global survey Bookmark has been added
+2019 BEPS global survey has been saved

 2019 BEPS global survey

 This is the sixth year that Deloitte has conducted the "OECD Base Erosion and Profit Shifting (BEPS) survey."
 The objective of this annual survey has been to gauge the views of multinational companies regarding the Global Tax Reset and the OECD's Base Erosion and Profit Shifting (BEPS) initiative, and the expected resulting impact on their organisations.
 The 2019 survey focused on respondents’ views on the topics that were high on the agenda in 2018, such as the Multilateral Instrument, the US Tax Reform and the ‘digital taxation’ debate, in addition to their views on the progress of BEPS related measures.
 The final 2019 survey results are below.